waltermanias/cdk-poc/README.md

 To deploy the project, you must run the next commands.

-- `npm install` install all dependencies
+- Open a terminal, navigate to the root project and run `npm install`.
+This command will install all project dependencies.

+Now, we're going to install the lambdas dependencies because lambda functions must be uploaded with its package dependencies.

+- Open a terminal, nagigate to `/lib/lambdas/create-request` folder and run `npm install`.
-- The Lambda function has to be deployed with `node_modules` folder.
-Open a terminal and navigate to the next folder `/lib/lambda` and run `npm install`.
+- Open another terminal and navigate to `/lib/lambdas/stream-processor` folder and run `npm install`.

 ## Project configuration